Slatable's built in camera allows playback of audio of the other character's in the Scene when you record a Take.

 Always practice with the app before a big Audition.

-Try out all the features so you know you're way around the app before you get an actual Audition.
+Try out all the features so you know your way around the app before you get an actual Audition.

 If you have a laptop you can Skype or FaceTime with someone while you prop your phone up on the screen or if you have a setup where you can have your computer by a tripod, even better!